 Another excellent activity to do on your third day in Lake Garda is to go wine tasting.
 Garda is surrounded by world-class wineries in the renowned Valpolicella region.
 This is the region where the famed Amarone wine comes from – and it’s all within easy reach of Lake Garda.

 You could opt to visit a winery or two independently, or you could go on a guided wine tour.
-For instance, this half-day wine tour takes you and a small group to a few of the best Amarone makers and also allows you to tour the vineyards and olive groves.
-You also, obviously, get to taste plenty of wine!
+For instance, this half-day wine tour gives you a tasting of six wines and a light lunch as well as a tour of the wine cellar.

 Day Trip to the Dolomites or Verona